Achilleasein/achilleasein/_posts/2020-10-25-git_windows_c.md

 1. Go to a directory where you want to store your repos.
 2. ```bash git config user.name "FIRST_NAME LAST_NAME" ```
 3. ```bash git config user.email "MY_NAME@example.com" ```
+4. Now clone my example repo with the following command:  ```bash git clone git@github.com:Achilleasein/hello_world.git ```

+### Executing order GCC!

+Navigate to the repository folder form within the visual studio, open the .c file, do any edits you may want, save it and compile it!
+To compile use the following command: ```bash gcc hello_world.c -o hello_world ``` Now execute it with ```bash ./hello_world ```
+You can feel free to fork, branch or do anything you like with the repo in your own github account.
+It's not much use at its current state but maybe you will have some fun.
+Keep in mind that I have a .gitignore file, in that specific file we add files that want to be ignored and never be pushed in the repo, for our current use we dont want to push the executable since anyone can compile it in his PC.

 ### Tips && Tricks
 1. Instead of trying to cd every time, you can actually store the commands for future use, there are 2 ways to do that.
     1. Execute the command as follows: cd /usr/Desktop/github # cd to github repo , what does that to?
 Whats written after the # works as a comment but its still visible by the cmd.
 Meaning we can actually use the Ctrl+R(reverse search) on cmd to search for the comment.
 In that case you will need to do the following: Ctrl+R -> cd to github repo, just like in the image below:
     {% include aligner.html images="reverse_search.PNG" column=1 %}
     The cmd will autofill the rest, then press enter and done, you have changed directory without the need to type everything manually.
     2. You can create custom bash commands, [here](https://dev.to/mollynem/4-simple-steps-for-custom-bash-commands-4c58) is a simple guide or follow the instructions below:

      - cd ~ , this will bring you to home directory
      - In there is the .bashrc, to view it use the command ls -la
      - Edit it and find the alias, there you can add you custom command as follows: alias cdtodesk ='cd /usr/Desktop/github' Keep in mind that the directory is an example, its more like in the photo above.
+2. Git ignore file has many uses, for example when you create a web service application on python sometimes you have some passwords as plaintext to access a DB.
+The proper way to mitigate any security issues is to work in a Venv and setup env variables, that way you can add the venv file on .gitignore and your password will stay local, it will also ensure that no other person/colleague wich forks will add them as plaintext and then push by accident.

     <!-- Simple setup to run c/cpp and use github on W10  -->